sahilmishra0012/autophrase-pipeline/README.md

-### owner: Jiaming Shen, Ellen Wu, Dongming Lei
+### AutoPhrase Pipeline

-This folder contains scripts to 1) process raw text corpus into a standard formatted file for feature extraction, and 2) to perform key term extraction.
+This folder contains scripts to 1) process raw text corpus and clean it, and 2) perform phrase extraction using AutoPhrase.

 First, you need to have [SpaCy](https://spacy.io/usage/) installed:

 ```
-$ pip3 install -U spacy
+$ pip3 install -U spacy==2.3.9
 $ python3 -m spacy download en
 ```